aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ## Micro-service Virtualization through ServiceMetadata

-You've read this far.
+You've read this far!
 Hopefully, you've got a fairly good idea on how it works.
 Revisiting the example mentioned in
 [Micro-service Virtualization over { CONTROL, ACTOR, PRODUCT }](https://aftersound.github.io/weave/micro-service-virtualization-over-service-executor-components)
 , you might get a deeper understanding of micro-service virtualization through ServiceMetadata in Weave.